-- Ensure that the only employees who can access cardholder data are those that absolutely need to.
+- Ensure that the only employees who can access cardholder data are the ones who absolutely need to.

-- Only grant access to system components via unequivocal authentication.
+- Only grant access to system components using unequivocal authentication.

-- Restrict access to cardholder data in physical form.
+- Restrict access to cardholder data in the physical form.

 - Ensure that all access requests to network resources and cardholder data are recorded and monitored.